 Note. * p < .05, ** p < .01, *** p < .001.
 We aligned all effects to go in the same direction with case condition higher than class condition, yet Study 1b was meant to demonstrate class condition higher than case condition, and so the effects are coded as negative.

+Figure 1 Studies 1a, 1b, and 3: Comparison of estimations between the Case and Class conditions (Mann-Whitney tests)

+Study 1a Q1